vedranbe/multiple-blocks/README.md

 # Multiple Gutenberg Blocks Template Plugin

-Multiple Blocks is a WordPress plugin that provides a set of custom Gutenberg blocks for the Multiple theme.
+Multiple Blocks is a WordPress plugin that provides a set of custom Gutenberg blocks for any theme.
 This plugin enhances the editing experience by offering additional block options tailored for your content needs.

 ## Features